-- 2. Certain Material Transfer Agreements: Agreements that provide for the provision of tangible materials, including equipment, from an outside source pursuant to a material transfer or other agreement provided each of the following factors are met: - a.
-The proposed protocol does not consist of Research on the material in question, either directly or indirectly (e.g., the primary usefulness of the material in the proposed protocol is as a Research tool to achieve scientific aims distinct from the donor company's Business aims and not as a potential product or integral component of such product); - b.
-The proposed agreement does not grant to the Business any rights to intellectual or tangible property created in or resulting from the use of the material in the proposed Research, except: - 1.
-Options to negotiate (even if such options are exclusive) a license to intellectual property made in and derived directly from the use of the material in the Research; or - 2.
-A non-exclusive license for Research purposes to intellectual property made in and derived directly from the use of the material in the Research. - c.
+- 1. Gifts: Agreements that an institution classifies as a gift in accordance with institutional policy except as specifically set forth below: - a.
+Faculty members who hold equity in the donor company are prohibited from receiving gifts that are made solely for the support of the Faculty member's Research or that of the Faculty member's laboratory. - 2.
+Certain Material Transfer Agreements: Agreements that provide for the provision of tangible materials, including equipment ("Material") from an outside source pursuant to a material transfer or other agreement provided each of the following factors are met: - a.
+The proposed protocol does not consist of Research on the Material in question, either directly or indirectly (e.g., the primary usefulness of the Material in the proposed protocol is as a research tool to achieve scientific aims distinct from the donor company's business aims and not as a potential product or integral component of such product); - b.
+The proposed agreement does not grant to the Business any rights to intellectual or tangible property created in or resulting from the use of the Material in the proposed Research, except: - 1.
+Options to negotiate (even if such options are exclusive) a license to intellectual property made in and derived directly from the use of the Material in the Research; or - 2.
+A non-exclusive license for Research purposes to intellectual property made in and derived directly from the use of the Material in the Research. - c.
 The agreement otherwise meets with the approval of designated University/Hospital institutional officials who may impose additional prohibitions and/or restrictions in view of potential conflicts, as deemed warranted.